 While there are associate programs in psychology, they do not prepare graduates for work in the majority of psych-related careers.
 However, an associate’s can provide training for assistant-level positions in health care facilities, or can provide aspiring careerists in psychology with the foundation needed to work towards higher levels of education.

-One of the ways to start a career in psychology is through a bachelor’s in the field.
+One of the ways to start a career in psychology is through a bachelor’s in psychology.
 While most hoping to work as researchers or advanced clinicians will need to go on to higher levels of education, those who graduate from a bachelor’s program will be poised to take on work in a wide range of other industries, such as social work or substance abuse counseling.

-For many careers, like school, career, and rehabilitation counselling, a master’s is required to gain licensure and find work in the field.
+For many careers, like school, career, and rehabilitation counseling, a master’s in psychology is required to gain licensure and find work in the field.
 Others, however, will find that additional education beyond this level is necessary to remain competitive and find work.
 Students interested in master’s level programs should note that they do not need a bachelor’s in psychology to be accepted, but will need some in the core sciences.

 Those hoping to work in clinical psychology will need to continue their education through the doctoral level, especially in order to gain licensure in the field.
-A Ph.D. requires students to complete a clinical internship as well as independent and innovative research, though some schools offer Psy.D. programs that do not require a dissertation.
+A Ph.D. in psychology requires students to complete a clinical internship as well as independent and innovative research, though some schools offer Psy.D. programs that do not require a dissertation.

 In addition to these degrees, students can pursue certification through professional organizations like the National Association of School Psychologists (NASP) and the American Board of Professional Psychology (ABPP).
 These kinds of certifications may be required by certain employers and lend additional weight to the resumes of those already working in the field.